 Choose one RESULTS U.S. or global issue and learn its basics

 Chronic hunger, sickness, and illiteracy are directly related to conditions of poverty, and the conditions that keep people in poverty are complex and tenacious.
 Ending poverty is not simply a matter of feeding hungry people.
-For example, U.S. agricultural policy, with its subsidies to agribusiness and inefficient methods of distributing emergency food aid, actually has many negative effects on struggling farmers and the chronically hungry.
-In the US, our healthcare system fails to provide coverage for over 47 million people, leading to poor health and bankruptcy in many cases.
-The conditions that keep one billion people on the planet in absolute poverty and destine millions of U.S. citizens to live on the edge of existence must be tackled.
+We must systematically and specifically change policies which keep millions of people in the U.S. teetering on the edge of insecurity regarding healthcare and food.
+Likewise, we must tackle policies that trap millions of people world wide in extreme poverty.
 Politicians are unlikely to address these tough issues head on without our insistence.

 Each year, RESULTS formulates anti-poverty campaigns comprised of cost-effective and often overlooked solutions that target the devastating impact that poverty has on families, communities, and society as a whole.
 Focus your education and advocacy efforts on learning at least one of these campaigns to get started and in turn, become a powerful voice for change.

 Step One: Learn the basics.

 For the first step toward becoming an effective activist who can speak powerfully about our issues, use these resources to learn the background and basics of at least one RESULTS U.S. or global campaign.